About Me

 In 2023, I began freelancing as I was pushed out of the industry after holding Apple accountable with the federal government in public.
 By becoming a whistleblower, I changed many laws in Washington state and assisted with a federal law.
 I got a literary agent and an offer for a book deal to write my memoir.
 But I was hiding something and couldn't write my way around it.
 I fled life-threatening domestic violence and graduated from the Personal Empowerment Program in 2023.

-My goal is to complete my associate's degree in science and to transfer to obtain a bachelor's of science degree in Astrophysics.
+My goal is to complete my associate's degree in science and to transfer to obtain a bachelor's of science degree in Astrophysics and Earth and Planetary Science.
 I ultimately plan to pursue a graduate doctoral degree.
-My hope is to do research with NASA and academic institutions to explore and understand the universe and our place in it... and continue communicating to the public about science.
+My hope is to do research with NASA, NOAA, and academic institutions to explore and understand the universe and our place in it, to help drive societal and environmental stewardship... and continue communicating to the public about science.